 Preparation Tips and Storage

 - Use a good taco seasoning with plenty of flavor.
 If I have time, I prefer to make it homemade.
-However, Spice Islands brand is my second choice, and I purchase it from Costco.
+However, the Spice Islands brand is my second choice, and I purchase it from Costco.

 - If you run short on time, use canned or leftover chili and skip to step 3.